-Steve is a world-class oceanographer with 40 years of domestic and international experience at conducting marine and aquatic investigations in ports, harbors, lakes, rivers and coastal environments.
+Steve is a world-class oceanographer with 40 years of domestic and international experience at conducting marine and aquatic investigations in ports, harbors, lakes, rivers, and coastal environments.
 Steve has surveyed and conducted geotechnical investigations in every port, harbor, and marina in California, including the Ports of San Diego, Long Beach, Los Angeles, Oakland, San Francisco, Richmond, Redwood City, and Stockton.
 His international experience includes conducting hydrographic surveys and geotechnical investigations in Peru, Costa Rica, Thailand, Indonesia, and Turkey.
 During a 22-year period, Steve managed seven consecutive Indefinite Delivery, Indefinite Quantity contracts for the U.S. Army Corps of Engineers San Francisco District and completed over 150 separate geotechnical task orders for federal navigation projects throughout California.
-He is skilled at hydrographic surveys, marine geophysical surveys, establishing tidal datums, over-water geotechnical sampling techniques, and dredge inspection and management.
+He is skilled at hydrographic surveys, marine geophysical surveys, establishment of tidal datums, over-water geotechnical sampling techniques, and dredge inspection and management.
 In addition, Steve has personally conducted marine vegetation surveys and water quality, hydro-acoustic, and turtle and marine mammal monitoring.